Nonprofit Marketing Plan Template (Landing Page)

 Your plan helps enormously.

-“Thank you very much for the Marketing Plan Template.
-We’ve just completed our strategic plan so are poised to plan our marketing.
-We didn’t quite know where or how to start and your plan helps enormously.”
+“Thank you very much for this template.
+We’ve just completed our strategic plan and are poised to plan our marketing.
+We didn’t know where or how to start.
+Your plan helps enormously.”

 — Pam Voss-Page, Executive Director, Student Leadership Services